One of the most common things I hear from founders is:

 How easy do you find saving files?

-With LinkedIn's question, perhaps fewer words are better for them.
+With LinkedIn’s question, perhaps the low word count works better for them.
 But I do wonder if some context is missing.

 Essentially, one-question surveys should be unambiguous.
 However, this person had more brainpower from me.

-When I read “The content on the feed is valuable,” my internal monologue began:
+When I read “The content on my feed is valuable,” my internal monologue began:

 Well, some of it is valuable.